 Answers to the question “Are there any other instruments that you would like to see modified or developed for endoscopic ear surgery?
-Please give examples” are reported in able 1.
+Please give examples” are reported in Table 1.
 The comments included 8 (38%) addressing the need for new instruments to reach structures that can be seen by endoscopes but not reached by current instrumentation, 10 (48%) addressing the need for improved dissection and removal of cholesteatoma, 4 (19%) addressing the need for improved bone removal, 6 (29%) addressing the need for improved bleeding control, and 1 (5%) addressing the need for keeping the lens clean).
 No comments specifically addressed the need for development of instruments to address the challenge of positioning soft tissue grafts.

 Discussion: